neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/Installation.rst

 	The following documentation assumes ``composer`` is installed globally.

-Then use `Composer`_ in a directory which will be accessible by your web server to download and install all packages of the TYPO3 Flow Base Distribution.
-The following command will clone the 2.0.0 version, include development dependencies and keep git metadata for future use:
+Then use `Composer`_ in a directory which will be accessible by your web server to download and install all packages of the Flow Base Distribution.
+The following command will clone the 3.0.0 version, include development dependencies and keep git metadata for future use:

 .. code-block:: none

- composer create-project --dev --keep-vcs typo3/flow-base-distribution tutorial 2.0.0
+ composer create-project --keep-vcs typo3/flow-base-distribution tutorial 3.0.0

 .. note::
-	Throughout this tutorial we assume that you installed the TYPO3 Flow distribution in */var/apache2/htdocs/tutorial* and that */var/apache2/htdocs* is the document root of your web server.
+	Throughout this tutorial we assume that you installed the Flow distribution in */var/apache2/htdocs/tutorial* and that */var/apache2/htdocs* is the document root of your web server.
 On a Windows machine you might use *c:\\xampp\\htdocs* instead.